 A few things you can do with GA include:

-Data visualization tools including a dashboard, scorecards and motion charts, which display changes in data over time.
+Data visualisation tools including a dashboard, scorecards and motion charts, which display changes in data over time.

 - Segmentation for analysis of subsets, such as conversions.